splash-networks/capport/Coova Chilli/README.md

 This has been tested on OpenWRT 18.06 firmware.

 The `username` and `password` entered by the user and sent to the AP which then sends them to the configured RADIUS server for authentication.
 The `$uam_secret` has to match with the UAM secret defined in Coova Chilli's config file.

+Xirrus APs also use Coova Chilli so this code will also work with them.